portsoc/hangman-in-branches/README.md

 ## Further Exploration

 Think about a restaurant.
-Not all the functionalities take place in the front of house.
+Not all the functionalities take place in the front of the house.
-For example preparing the food is done at the back of the restaurant and is served to the client.
+For example, preparing the food is done at the back of the restaurant and is served to the client.

-Similarly some of the functions that we currently have in `index.js` of the `client` folder can be moved to the `server` folder (more specifically to `svr.js`).
+Similarly, some of the functions that we currently have in `index.js` of the `client` folder can be moved to the `server` folder (more specifically to `svr.js`).
 This way we purposefully limit the client's access to some resources and instead ask them to send a request each time (using an API).

 Your task in this branch is to decide which one of the functions and variables within `index.js` should be moved to files within the `server` folder.